A-Levels Curriculum Guide

 • Learners have a variety of options going forwards including but not limited to Sports Coaching, Sports Psychology, Sports Science, Sports Management, Sports Business and Marketing, Sports Rehabilitation, Physical Education and Fitness Industry careers.

-MATHS - Block A or B - Edexcel/Pearson
+MATHS - Edexcel/Pearson

 Lessons 6.75 hours total per week.